 Mapping Paris is an interactive, web-based platform of the city of Paris which students can use to explore and study the historical layers of Paris and which fosters critical thinking skills through the combination of time and space.

 Hypermedia Berlin: Developed through a collaboration of faculty and staff at UCLA and CUNY Baruch.
 This is an interactive web-based research platform and collaborative authoring environment for mapping.
 Used for teaching classes on German history and culture, geography, architectural history, urban planning, and new media studies.
+See also City of Berlin map archive.

 The US Holocaust Museum uses Google Earth to map various aspects of the Holocaust and World War II.
 This site includes additional resources and bibliographies.